An alternative quadratic formula: Meet a new friend

 Compare this to the rather messy expression you get from the classical formula~(\ref{solnormal})!
 Let us briefly discuss the result: A falling stone reaches after time $\tau=\frac cg$ the velocity of sound.
 During that time $\tau$, it travelled the distance $\frac{c^2}{2g}$ which is precisely the first factor in~(\ref{stone}).
 The second factor, the squared bracket, is a dimensionless number.
-The series expansion in~(\ref{stone}) in $t=0$ is
+The Taylor expansion in powers of $1/c$ of~(\ref{stone}) is

 Here, the first term is the answer to the exercise in the case of infinite propagation of sound, the second term gives the first order correction (in $1/c$) which yields reasonably good results in practice.